 On November 25, 2020, the Company entered into a definitive agreement to sell the operations of our Hollywood Casino Baton Rouge to Casino Queen for \$28.2 million (the "HCBR transaction").
 The HCBR transaction closed on December 17, 2021.
 The Company retained ownership of all real estate assets at Hollywood Casino Baton Rouge and simultaneously entered into a triple net master lease with Casino Queen, which includes the Casino Queen property in East St. Louis that was leased by the Company to Casino Queen and the Hollywood Casino Baton Rouge facility ("Casino Queen Master Lease").
-The initial annual cash rent is approximately \$21.4 million and the lease has an initial term of 15 years with four 5-year renewal options (exercisable by the tenant) on the same terms and conditions.
-This rental amount will be increased annually by 0.5% for the first six years.
+The lease has an initial term of 15 years with four 5-year renewal options (exercisable by the tenant) on the same terms and conditions.
+The annual rent increases by 0.5% for the first six years.
 Beginning with the seventh lease year through the remainder of the lease term, if the CPI increases by at least 0.25% for any lease year then annual rent shall be increased by 1.25%, and if the CPI increase is less than 0.25% then rent will remain unchanged for such lease year.
-Additionally, the Company will complete the current landside development project that is in process and the rent under the Casino Queen Master Lease will be adjusted upon delivery to reflect a yield of 8.25% on GLPI's project costs.
+Additionally, the Company will complete the current landside development project that is in process which is expected to be completed in late August 2023 and the rent under the Casino Queen Master Lease will be adjusted upon opening to reflect a yield of 8.25% on GLPI's project costs which are anticipated to approximate \$78 million.
 The Company will also have a right of first refusal with Casino Queen for other sale leaseback transactions up to \$50 million until December 2023.